( This post has been updated as on 11th June 2020 with new images according to the new Google Ads Interface.)

-If your campaign has already been functional for quite some time, and has managed to gain substantial clicks and conversions.
+If your campaign has already been functional for quite some time and has managed to gain substantial clicks and conversions.
 Then Google uses that information to determine, through its algorithm, the appropriate bid to use.
 This bid is chosen within the target set by you in your bidding strategy.

 Want to save time

-No, it doesn’t mean that you do not have to oversee the campaigns being run under automated bidding strategy.
+No, it doesn’t mean that you do not have to oversee the campaigns being run under an automated bidding strategy.
 However, if implemented in the correct fashion, you can actually save time spent on reviewing keywords and altering bids to generate traffic.

 Set specific goals

 If you wish to set clear objectives and attainable goals, assigning the automated bidding strategy gives your campaign a clear path.
 Not only that it works towards meeting those objectives.
-Here is a look into what each of the automated bidding strategy has to offer.
+Here is a look into what each of the automated bidding strategies has to offer.